vivid-planet/comet/.changeset/fast-pens-laugh.md

 "@comet/cms-site": minor
 ---

-Deprecate `InternalLinkBlock` component, instead there should be a copy of this component in the application for flexibility (e.g. multi language support)
+Deprecate `InternalLinkBlock` component, instead there should be a copy of this component in the application for flexibility (e.g., support for internationalized routing)